Stress Response Uncovered: Understanding Fight, Flight, Freeze, Fawn

 For individuals who’ve experienced trauma, the associated neural pathways in our brains can become particularly sensitive to real or perceived threats.
 Such hyperawareness can lead to challenges in managing stress responses and potentially contribute to conditions like post-traumatic stress disorder (PTSD).

-In this article, we will explore what distinguishes the four prevalent stress responses from one another, their corresponding mental health implications, and how online therapy can help people regulate emotions in the face of stressors.
+In this article, we will explore what distinguishes the four prevalent stress responses from one another, their corresponding mental health implications, and how online therapy can help people control emotions in the face of stressors.

-Understanding the acute stress response
+Understanding the acute stress response and its impact on the nervous system

 The fight, flight, freeze, and fawn responses are part of our acute stress response.

 When faced with a threat, the body activates its sympathetic nervous system, releasing stress hormones like adrenaline and cortisol that prepare us to act quickly.
-To protect us from harm, this response is automatic and not within our conscious control.
+To defend us from harm, this response is automatic and not within our conscious control.

 Fight response